akashmeruva9/akashmeruva9/README.md

 - I am always striving to push the boundaries of what's possible with mobile technology.

 - I am excited to use my skills and knowledge to help shape the future of mobile technology.
+Whether it's building robust and efficient backend architectures, crafting pixel-perfect user interfaces, or optimizing performance through careful testing and profiling, i love the process of development.

-- Currently pursuing my degree in Computer Science at SRM University, AP.
-Whether it's building robust and efficient backend architectures, crafting pixel-perfect user interfaces, or optimizing performance through careful testing and profiling.
+- Currently pursuing my degree in Computer Science at SRM University, AP. .